 - Renowned local cuisine - crepe bretonne and omelette a la Mere Poularde

-- Lunch on board as we cruise along the River Rance
+- Cruise along the River Rance

 - Medieval towns and walled cities

 - Explore the D-Day Landings at Omaha Beach